 European Union digital prescription

-Standard format certificates are: European Health Insurance Card, replacement certificate for the European Health Insurance Card, form E112, certificate S2, form E123, certificate DA1.
+Formal proofs are: European Health Insurance Card, European Health Insurance Card replacement certificate, Form E112, Certificate S2, Form E123, Certificate DA1.

-The doctor who drew up a prescription with a discount will preserve a copy of the document certifying EU insurance with the person's medical history.
-If a competent authority of an EU Member State does not agree to pay the bill to the Health Insurance Fund and requests a copy of the person's document certifying insurance as additional information, the Estonian Health Insurance Fund will have the right to turn to the doctor who provided the medical service or issued a prescription for the person in order to obtain the respective copy.
+The physician who prepared the prescription shall enter the details of the patient's identity and insurance document on the prescription in order to authorize the discount and shall keep a copy of the document certifying the EU health insurance cover with the person's medical history.
+If the competent authority of an EU Member State does not agree to pay the invoice to EHIF and wishes to receive for additional information a copy of the document certifying the person's insurance cover, EHIF has the right to contact the physician who provided the person with medical treatment or issued the prescription.